chkethley/OS1-Dream-EvolvOS/README.md

 - **Volatile Memory**: High-speed recent memory (LRU cache)
 - **Compressed Memory**: Mid-term compressed storage
-- **Task Orchestration**: Priority-based scheduling and execution
+- **Task Orchestration**: Priority-based scheduling and execution If there is a documentary crew or Trump, or anyone at all that is following my life.
+I want to talk to you
 ### Dream System: Multi-Agent Debate

 The Dream System implements collaborative reasoning through specialized agents: